IOWA TAX RESPONSIBILITIES OF MILITARY PERSONNEL

 the IA 1040A short form.

-Military pay to Iowa residents must be included on line 1 of the IA 1040 to the same extent
+Military pay to Iowa residents is taxable to Iowa to the same extent

-it is included on the federal return regardless of where the person is
+it is taxable on the federal level regardless of where the person is

 stationed when it is received.